5-HT2A receptor: Positive allosteric modulators

 Positive allosteric modulators of the serotonin 5-HT_{2A} receptor have been identified.
 These include CTW0404 and CTW0419.
 They selectively potentiated the serotonin 5-HT_{2A} receptor without affecting the serotonin 5-HT_{2B} and 5-HT_{2C} receptors.
 Unlike serotonin 5-HT_{2A} receptor agonists, they did not substitute for the serotonergic psychedelic (R)-DOI in drug discrimination tests and did not produce the head-twitch response, suggesting that they lack psychedelic effects.
 Instead, they blunted the (R)-DOI-induced head-twitch response.
 The (R)-enantiomer of glaucine has also been reported to be a serotonin 5-HT_{2A} receptor positive allosteric modulator.
 A dual serotonin 5-HT_{2C} and 5-HT_{2A} receptor positive allosteric modulator is the oleamide analogue JPC0323.
+Another selective serotonin 5-HT_{2A} receptor positive allosteric modulator is AB0124.

 Functional selectivity

 5-HT_{2A}-receptor ligands may differentially activate the transductional pathways (see above).
 Studies evaluated the activation of two effectors, PLC and PLA2, by means of their second messengers.
 Compounds displaying more pronounced functional selectivity are 2,5-DMA and 2C-N. The former induces IP accumulation without activating the PLA2 mediated response, while the latter elicits AA release without activating the PLC mediated response.

 Recent research has suggested potential signaling differences within the somatosensory cortex between 5-HT_{2A} agonists that produce headshakes in the mouse and those that do not, such as lisuride, as these agents are also non-hallucinogenic in humans despite being active 5-HT_{2A} agonists.
 One known example of differences in signal transduction is between the two 5-HT_{2A} agonists serotonin and DOI that involves differential recruitment of intracellular proteins called β-arrestins, more specifically arrestin beta 2.
 Cyclopropylmethanamine derivatives such as (−)-19 have also been shown to act as 5-HT_{2A/2C} agonists with functional selectivity for Gq-mediated signaling compared with β-arrestin recruitment.